By-Laws of Peel Pool Association

 2.1 Any person attending any meeting to be sober.

 2.2 Committee members may represent their team at meetings.

 3.1 The Peel Pool Association (Inc.) will abide by the W.A.
 Eight Ball Federation (Inc.) playing rules with the following additions – (a) Players names to be written on score sheet.
 Automatic selection then applies.
 Teams break and adjudicate on the same table all night. (b) The Home Team breaks and adjudicates on table 1. (c) Captains to ensure that continuation of the match is within 2 minutes of previous game finishing.

-3.2 Adjudicators must use a time piece, not drink or smoke whilst in control of a game, must stand and try to be in the most advantageous position throughout the game.
+3.2 Umpires must use a time piece, not drink or smoke whilst in control of a game, must stand and try to be in the most advantageous position throughout the game.

 3.3 Neat dress must be worn at all times including footwear.

 3.4 No gambling on a game or a match is permitted.

 3.5 Members may be of either sex.
 Members can be of any age provided written consent is provided by a parent/guardian before they play and that a parent/guardian is present on the night of playing if the member is under 18 years of age.
 It is to be noted that some venues may not allow members under 18 to play at their establishment.
 It is the Committees discretion to not allow a member who is too young to play.

 3.6 Members must act with good sportsmanship, be sober and not be foul mouthed. (a) Members must abide by the Code of Conduct at all times. (b) Association control of a member will commence at the venue 30 minutes prior to the fixtured start time and will cease when the member leaves the premises (ie car park, premises boundary).

 3.7 Where both captains agree an Umpire can be replaced during a game.